Warmingham: Salt and other industries

 The Warmingham area has a long history of salt extraction.
 Brine from the parish's flashes is thought to have been used to make salt in Middlewich, an important salt-producing centre during the Roman occupation.
 Natural (uncontrolled) brine pumping at nearby Elworth, Ettiley Heath, Wheelock and elsewhere in the Sandbach area occurred from the 19th century, increasing sharply after the First World War, and was associated with subsidence in Warmingham and the adjacent parish of Moston from the 1890s.
 The Sandbach Flashes – pools formed by subsidence from the underlying salt dissolving, accelerated by salt extraction – first appeared in the early 1920s and were still expanding in the 1950s.
 Natural brine pumping ceased in the area in the early 1970s, and British Salt started to extract brine by the controlled pumping method, which prevents subsidence, at a site near Hill Top Farm in the early 1980s.

 The village had a corn mill from around 1289.
 A finery forge or smelting furnace was established on the River Wheelock north of the village in the mid-17th century, one of a handful in Cheshire at that date.
 It was still in operation in around 1750, when its annual output of bar iron was recorded as 300 tons, more than any other Cheshire forge.
 The former corn mill was adapted to grind coconut shells for manufacturing plastics, and aircraft parts were made there during the Second World War.
 By 1990, the building had been converted into craft workshops, and it had been demolished by 2006.

 Governance

 Warmingham is administered by Warmingham Parish Council.
 From 1974, the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Warmingham falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Warmingham falls in the parliamentary constituency of Congleton, which has been represented since the 2024 general election by Sarah Russell of the Labour Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative Party MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).